Stanmore (NSW)

 Table Chart PROFILE FAQ

-Stanmore features high concentrations of group households and lone person households, with a fairly typical median household size
+Stanmore features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 59.4% of all households, including 23.5% couples with children, 27.3% couples without children, and 6.7% single parent families.
-Non-family households account for the remaining 40.6%, with lone person households at 30.5% and group households comprising 10.3%.
-The median household size is 2.3 people, which aligns with the Greater Sydney average.
+Non-family households comprise the remaining 40.6%, with lone person households at 30.5% and group households at 10.3%.
+The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households